AladdinChkh/Bookstore-/README.md

 # Bookstore-
-bookstore web app using laravel
+bookstore web app using laravel and react